shoprunback/prestashop-module/README.md

 ## After the configuration setup

-  -You can synchronize with ShopRunBack your products, orders and brands in the ShopRunBack tab.
+- You can synchronize with ShopRunBack your products, orders and brands in the ShopRunBack tab.
-  -Every time you add / update / delete a product, brand or order in the back-office, it is automatically synchronized.
+- Every time you add / update / delete a product, brand or order in the back-office, it is automatically synchronized.
-  -Every time a client makes an order, it is automatically synchronized.
+- Every time a client makes an order, it is automatically synchronized.
-  -When the client wants to return an order, a return is created and he gets redirected to ShopRunBack's return form.
+- When the client wants to return an order, a return is created and he gets redirected to ShopRunBack's return form.